C4813/EVE-Trade-Tools-Reprocess-Trading/readme.txt

 * **Scrapmetal Processing** skill — NPC station base yield is 50%, with 2% added per skill level (55% at level 5).
 * **Sales tax** — 7.5% base, reduced by 11% per level of Accounting, floored at 3.37%.
 * **Broker fee** — 3% base, reduced by 0.3% per level of Broker Relations, with further reductions from faction and corporation standing at the chosen trade hub.
+Can be overridden manually with a user-entered percentage (minimum 1%, floor of 100 ISK per transaction).
 * **Reprocessing tax** — 5% of adjusted output value, reduced to zero once effective corporation standing reaches 6.67.
 Connections (positive standing) or Diplomacy (negative standing) improve effective standing.
 * **Relist brokerage** — optional; accounts for order-modification fees based on Advanced Broker Relations level and the number of expected order updates.
 * **portionSize** — items are reprocessed in whole batches; the tool uses the correct batch size per item type.

 Results are filtered by margin range, minimum daily volume, and optionally restricted to Meta-tier items or non-capital items.
+Capital exclusion now recursively removes all descendant market groups, correctly filtering capital ship hulls, fighters (including Standup variants), and their sub-tiers.
+The Meta Only filter is only available for the Ship Equipment group.
+The Exclude Capital-Sized filter is disabled automatically when the Implants group is selected.

-If multiple characters are authenticated, the tool recommends the one with the lowest reprocessing tax and broker fee for the selected hub.
+If multiple characters are authenticated, the tool recommends the one with the lowest reprocessing tax and broker fee for the selected hub by default, but the user can override this.

+The Generate List button transforms into the Generate Market Quickbar button after results are loaded — only one button is ever shown.
+Changing any filter or option automatically clears the results and resets the button to Regenerate List.

+All timestamps for price data age are displayed in EVE time (UTC).

 **Supported trade hubs:** Jita, Amarr, Rens, Dodixie, Hek